Maslow's Self-Actualization Pyramid

 BY: T. Franklin Murphy | June 2016 (edited March 24, 2022)

 Self-Actualization is the process of becoming, satisfying needs, entertaining wants, and creating meaning.

 Prominently placed at the top of Maslow’s pyramid rests self-actualization; the final landing spot for the weary traveler, seeking self-improvement.
-At least, that’s how I previously understood Maslow’s hierarchy of needs—biological, security, relationship, self-esteem, and finally self-actualization—like Buddha’s enlightenment.
-But this understanding was amiss, viewing the pyramid through a life-long growth perspective.
+At least, that’s how I previously understood Maslow’s hierarchy of needs—physiological, security, relationship, self-esteem, and finally self-actualization—like Buddha’s enlightenment.
+But this understanding was limiting, viewing the pyramid through a life-long growth perspective.
 I missed the complexity.
-Life growth is not linier.
-Maslow’s hierarchy pyramid provides greater wisdom when examined from a moment to moment perspective.
+Life growth is not linear.
+Maslow’s hierarchy pyramid provides additional wisdom when examined from a moment to moment perspective.

 The amount of self-discipline to fulfill higher needs while the physical body beckons attention to foundational drives varies between individuals.
 Self-discipline is not a constant.
 Our response to impulse strengthens or weakens through experience, like a muscle.
 Marathoners master self-discipline, continuing to run when their muscles beg them to stop.
 The racer keeps running long after lower drives signal the need to rest.

 Fulfilling needs is very individual, we inherit different skills and resources from parents that ease or complicate the burden of survival.
 Some children are fortunate enough to move into adulthood with a paid education and a bank full of money.
 This significantly eases the demands of survival, leaving time to chase enlightenment, or careers that fulfill but less likely to provide a comfortable living.